Adelabumowe/aws-config/AWS-config-docs.md

 Periodic recording - `43.2` + `200` = `$243.2`

-Find the link to the config calculator below
+Find the link to the config pricing and calculator below

 [ConfigPricing](https://aws.amazon.com/config/pricing/)